Azure/ALZ-Bicep/infra-as-code/bicep/modules/policy/assignments/README.md

 # Module: Policy Assignments

-This module deploys the Azure Policy Assignments to the specified Management Group and also assigns the relevant RBAC for the system-assigned Managed Identities created for policies that require them (e.g DeployIfNotExist & Modify effect policies).
+This module deploys Azure Policy Assignments to a specified Management Group and also assigns the relevant RBAC for the system-assigned Managed Identities created for policies that require them (e.g DeployIfNotExist & Modify effect policies).

+> If you are looking for the default ALZ policy assignments checkout [`./alzDefaults` directory](alzDefaults/README.md)

 ## Parameters